 “Coxing for beginners” (coxes and those new to the sport only)

 You should also watch this video which shows how to do the emergency stop described in the the Safety Summary:

 Once you have read and understood all the above documents, please click HERE to email the Safety Committee to confirm this.
-You will then receive an invite to join the safety mailing list (please check your junk folder), and will be able to steer club boats.
+You will then be permitted to steer club boats.

 At Level 0, you may only go out in good conditions, on a one-on-one coach-to-crew basis.

-Level 1 will consist of a multiple choice test sat at the club and supervised by an approved tester.
-To take the test, please contact any of the Club Rowing Safety Advisers who will put you in touch with a suitable tester.
+Level consists of a multiple choice test online sat at the club or via Skype and supervised by an approved tester.
+For those that cannot do it online there is a paper alternative but this involves much more work.
+To take the test please contact any of the Club Rowing Safety Advisers who will put you in touch with a suitable tester.
 Steers and coxes will also need to have completed the online basic risk assessment module on RowHow and emailed the certificate to email@example.com before being listed as level 1.

 At Level 1, you may go out in good conditions as part of a coached group of boats.
 You may also go out in “Difficult Conditions” on a one-on-one coached basis, but only after performing a risk assessment with your coach before the outing.

 You will need to develop the skill of doing your own risk assessments right from your first outing.
 “Difficult Conditions” count as any one of:

 - poor visibility (e.g. mist or heavy rain);